 - 1. Modernization work on Elevators No.1 and No.2 shall be performed consecutively.
-Only one (1) hydraulic passenger elevator can be taken out of service at any one time. - 2.
+Only one (1) geared traction passenger elevator can be taken out of service at any one time. - 2.
 Modernize the elevators, using skilled personnel in strict accordance with the final accepted shop drawings and other submittals. - 3.
 All work shall be performed between 6:00 a.m. to 5:00 p.m. except where otherwise specified. - 4.
 Comply with the code, manufacturer's instructions and recommendations. - 5.
 Coordinate work with the work of other building functions for proper time and sequence to avoid delays and to ensure right-of-way of system.
 Use lines and levels to ensure dimensional coordination of the work. - 6.
 Accurately and rigidly secure supporting elements within the shaftways to the encountered construction within the tolerance established. - 7.
 Provide and install motor, switch, control, safety and maintenance and operating devices in strict accordance with the submitted wiring diagrams and applicable codes and regulations having jurisdiction. - 8.
 Ensure sill-to-sill running clearances do not exceed 1 1/4" at all landings served. - 9.
 Arrange door tracks and sheaves so that no metal-to-metal contact exists. - 10.
 Reinforce hoistway fascias to allow not more than 1/2" of deflection. - 11.
-Isolate cab fan from canopy to minimize vibration and noise. - 12.
-Remove oil, dirt and impurities and give a factory coat of rust inhibitive paint to all exposed surfaces of struts, hanger supports, covers, fascias, toe guards, dust covers and other ferrous metal. - 13.
-Prehang traveling cables for at least twenty-four (24) hours with ends suitably weighted to eliminate twisting after installation. - 14.
-Pack openings around oil line with fire resistant, sound isolating glass or mineral wool. - 15.
-Provide isolation pad between platen head and car structure. - 16.
-Sound isolate pump units and controllers from building structure. - 17.
-After installation, touch up in the field, surfaces of shop primed elements which have become scratched or damaged. - 18.
+Install elevator cab enclosure on platform plumb and align cab entrance with hoistway entrances. - 12.
+Sound isolate cab enclosure from car structure.
+Allow no direct rigid connections between enclosure and car structure and between platform and car structure. - 13.
+Isolate cab fan from canopy to minimize vibration and noise. - 14.
+Remove oil, dirt and impurities and give a factory coat of rust inhibitive paint to all exposed surfaces of struts, hanger supports, covers, fascias, toe guards, dust covers and other ferrous metal. - 15.
+Prehang traveling cables for at least twenty-four (24) hours with ends suitably weighted to eliminate twisting after installation. - 16.
+After installation, touch up in the field, surfaces of shop primed elements which have become scratched or damaged. - 17.
 Lubricate operating parts of system as recommended by the manufacturer.